Hormone healthy foods are always a hot topic in my Women's Health practice and the #1 question I am asked by my female patients:

 Support Brain Function

 Sulforaphane shows antioxidant and anti-inflammatory activity that helps neuroinflammation and supports neurological functions.
 It prevents brain damage, removes reactive oxygen species, relieves oxidative stress, and reduces the risk of mental decline.
 Plus, studies reported that it improves autism symptoms such as verbal communication and social interactions.
-Furthermore, SFN Protects dopaminergic cells and delay neuronal death that helps neurodegenerative diseases, including Parkinsonism and Alzheimer’s diseases.
+Furthermore, SFN Protects dopaminergic cells and delays neuronal death that helps neurodegenerative diseases, including Parkinson's and Alzheimer’s diseases.
 [1, 8]

 Other potential health benefits

-Please don't use it concomitantly with drugs metabolized by the liver, such as zolmitriptan, olanzapine, cyclobenzaprine, theophylline, imipramine, etc without first checking with your Naturopathic Doctor.
+Please don't use sulforaphane with drugs such as zolmitriptan, olanzapine, cyclobenzaprine, theophylline, imipramine, etc without first checking with your Naturopathic Doctor.

 Dr. Nicole Sundene, NMD